Stockholm Gay Travel

 Sweden is known for having happy people, and it’s easy to see everywhere you go.
 Even during rainy and cold workdays, you’ll still see people smiling while grabbing coffee or just walking with each other.

-The city doesn’t have a true gay district, but a decent bit of the LGBT venues are located in the south part of Gamla Stan and the north part of Södermalm, which I’ll describe more about below.
+Stockholm doesn’t have a true gay district, but a decent bit of the LGBT venues are located in the southern part of Gamla Stan and the northern part of Södermalm.

 Gay Stockholm: Hotels & Where to Stay